pSharpX/google-cfn-labs/searchtask-java/README.md

-# controlplane
+# searchtask (controlplane)

 ## Introduction
-The controlplane project contains all services for performing different operations with tasks management and scheduler.
+The searchtask project contains all services for performing search operations with tasks management.

 ## Run Function in Local
 https://github.com/GoogleCloudPlatform/functions-framework-java